|University of Massachusetts Hockey Game Notes

 opened up the 2018-19 season with three goals in the two-game series vs. Rensselaer (Oct.
 12-13), which included the game winner in the second contest vs. the Engineers, helping him earn co-UMass Student-Athlete of the Week (10/15) honors.

-- He has scored goals in five out of seven games so far and has posted three straight multi-point games and a four-game point scoring streak.
+- He has scored goals in five out of nine games so far and has posted three multi-point games and a five-game point scoring streak.

-- Last weekend against New Hampshire, Chaffee set a new career single-game high with a three-point night (1g, 2a) and was named co-UMass Student-Athlete of the Week for a second time this season.
+- On Nov.
+18 New Hampshire, Chaffee set a new career single-game high with a three-point night (1g, 2a) and was named co-UMass Student-Athlete of the Week for a second time this season.

 - Chaffee currently leads the Minutemen with six goals after tying for the team lead in goals last season with 13 in 39 contests.
-He enters the series against the Friars tied for second in Hockey East in points (11), goals (6) and power play points (6).
+He enters this weekend's action tied for third in Hockey East in points (12), fourth in goals (6), tied for third in power-play points (6) and tied for seventh in assists (6).

 Makar Making Presence Known